 - Spinal cord injury

 - Trunk or extremity bracing problems

 Educational sessions covering current trends in occupational therapy are periodically offered with student participation welcomed.
-These learning experiences may include lectures, workshops, in-service training, case studies, field trips and informal discussions.
+These learning experiences may include lectures, workshops, in-service training, case studies, Grand Rounds and informal discussions.

 Grading or evaluation

 Mayo Clinic School of Health Sciences uses these evaluative tools: